twelvefdev/PracBox/README.md

 prac_multiplayer - Shows how to play multiplayer.

+prac_links - Useful links for more practice methods.

 ###  Press N to noclip.

-join_tool - Allows a player to join the practice tool with host. * Users MUST install the config too.
+join_tool - Makes a player on the server, an user of practice tool with host.

 killent - Kills all throwables on the map.

+here - Places a bot at current crosshair position.

 lan - Sets the server as private LAN.

 rg - Restarts the game in 1 second.

+rt - Rethrows your last thrown any grenade.

 dc - Disconnects from the server.